smart-chain-fr/smartLink-contractStaking/README.md

         sp.set_type(params, sp.TRecord(reserve=sp.TAddress))
 ```
 Sets the reserve address

 #### updateAdmin: <a name="updateAdmin"></a>
 ```python
  @sp.entry_point
     def updateAdmin(self, params):
         sp.set_type(params, sp.TRecord(admin=sp.TAddress))
 ```
-Set the admin address of the contract
+Sets the admin address of the contract

 #### updateContract: <a name="updateContract"></a>
 ```python
 @sp.entry_point
     def updateContract(self, params):
         sp.set_type(params, sp.TRecord(contract = sp.TAddress))
 ```
-Set the address of the token contract
+Sets the address of the token contract

 #### updateVotingContract: <a name="updateVotingContract"></a>
 ```python
 @sp.entry_point
     def updateVotingContract(self, params):
         sp.set_type(params, sp.TRecord(contract = sp.TAddress))
 ```
-Set the adress of the voting contract
+Sets the adress of the voting contract

 #### is_voting_contract: <a name="is_voting_contract"></a>
 ```python
 @sp.sub_entry_point
     def is_voting_contract(self, contract):
 ```
-Verify if the address in param is the voting contract address
+Verifies if the address in param is the voting contract address

 #### createStakingOption: <a name="createStakingOption"></a>
 ```python
  @sp.entry_point